acro5piano/knex-little-logger/README.md

 knex-little-logger does:

-- Use BigInt for logging time
+- Use BigInt to measure time
 - Written in TypeScript
 - Binding works
-- Add option to disable colorized logs
+- Add the option to disable colorized logs
 - Not works for `knex <= 0.95.0`
+- Not depends on the knex internal api

 ## License